tenforward/cgroup-v2-doc-trans/source/cgroup-v2-ja.rst

         * HugeTLB pages utilized while this option is not selected will not be tracked by the memory controller (even if cgroup v2 is remounted later on).

+  pids_localevents
+        The option restores v1-like behavior of pids.events:max, that is only local (inside cgroup proper) fork failures are counted.
+Without this option pids.events.max represents any pids.max enforcemnt across cgroup's subtree.

 ..
   Organizing Processes and Threads